hokyu-wee/hokyu-wee/README.md

 ## Hey, I'm Hokyu!😃
-I love to explore and learn about new things.❤️
+I love to explore and learn about new things.❤️ <br>
+I enjoy runnging and diving. 🏃

 ### About me
 - Data Architecture Professional (Data Modeling, Data Migration, SQL Tunning)
-- Development using sql, java, groovy, javascript, python, delphi.
+- I also like to develop.
+I like sql, java, groovy, javascript, python, delphi.⚡